 I really enjoy sketching and drawing, but you know what?
 I’m not even that good at it.
 My sketches aren’t that high in fidelity, nor do they detail every single part of the website I’m creating.
 The main purpose of sketching, for me at least, is to get an overall idea going round in my head.

 Once that idea is planted firmly in my mind, there’s a good day or two before I even think about jumping into Photoshop.
 This is because letting the idea gestate in my mind allows it to grow and expand on its own and isn’t forced.

 Sketching is an integral part of my process and is definitely the foundational building block in my web design workflow.

-Design is my second favourite part of the process, after sketching of course.
+The design is my second favourite part of the process, after sketching of course.
 The biggest downside I have with designing is the speed at which it takes to produce.

 I can usually draw a decent website outline in ten or twenty minutes.
 Designing one can take hours and sometimes days.

 Taking the sketches and deciding what to keep, what goes where and whether or not the overall layout needs adjusting is the first step.
-Afterwards it's just a matter of bringing my initial vision to life, visually anyway.
+Afterwards, it’s just a matter of bringing my initial vision to life, visually anyway.

-Over the years I've coded enough sites to realise you need a basic framework to start off with.
-In a slightly ironic sense, I don't like using Bootstrap because of how much it bloats the code base of small to medium sized projects.
+Over the years I’ve coded enough sites to realise you need a basic framework to start off with.
+In a slightly ironic sense, I don’t like using Bootstrap because of how much it bloats the code base of small to medium-sized projects.